The infamous “Basic Economy” can be a daunting ticket purchase for some flyers who may not know what is or isn’t included.

 - If you’re concerned about selecting seats, both American and United auto-assign seats at check-in, while Delta allows you to choose your own seat at that time.

-- If you’re concerned about elite qualifying credit, both American and Delta award this credit, while United does not.
+- If you’re concerned about elite qualifying credit, Delta awards this credit, while American and United do not.

 - All carriers offer award miles.